 Digitization matters

-This aspect has totally transformed the automotive supply chain by enabling better collaboration and visibility.
-By leveraging state-of-the-art technologies such as the Internet of Things (IoT), artificial intelligence (AI), and blockchain, supply chain processes have been automated.
 Suppliers can now provide OEMs with the necessary tools to better track their products and raw materials, gain real-time insights into their operations, and improve efficiency.
 Since suppliers are able to detect bottlenecks immediately, they take corrective action in order to address those problems.
-Using digitally integrated solutions, suppliers ensure that time-sensitive materials are delivered intact and within the designated time frame.
-They can address issues such as volatility in schedules.
-For instance, suppliers can configure how to restructure shipping schedules if they find out on Sunday about being unable to ship on the following day, due to an assembly plant closure.
+Suppliers can ensure that they deliver intact time-sensitive materials within the designated time frame by using digitally integrated solutions.

 Develop strong networking